Evangelical counsels: New Testament context

+In Christian tradition

 There are early forms of religious vows in the monastic traditions.
 The Rule of Saint Benedict (ch.
 58.17) indicates that the newly received promise stability, fidelity to monastic life, and obedience.
 Religious vows in the form of the three evangelical counsels of chastity, poverty, and obedience were first made in the twelfth century by Francis of Assisi and his followers, the first of the mendicant orders.
 These vows are made now by the members of all religious institutes founded subsequently (cf. 1983 Code of Canon Law, can.
 573) and constitute the basis of their other regulations of their life and conduct.

 Members of religious institutes confirm their intention to observe the evangelical counsels by vows – that is, vows that the superior of the religious institute accepts in the name of the Church — or by other sacred bonds.